 Note: Chapter 33 recipients who have been rated at less than 100% eligibility or are taking course work that cannot be certified ARE responsible for the remaining percentage of tuition and fees and charges not covered by the VA by the fee payment deadline.

-As of August 31, 2011, the VR&E program offers the same MHA rate as the Post 9/11 GI Bill (Ch.33).
+As of August 31, 2011, the VR&E program offers the same MHA rate as the Post 9/11 GI Bill® (Ch.33).
 Like the Chapter 33, the payments are made directly to the institution for tuition and fees.
 In addition to standard tuition and fee payments, VR&E pays for books and supplies and the UAF Office of the Bursar automatically puts funds on a Polar Express Card within 24-48 business hours of being certified and may authorize repayment for other expenses.
 See Chapter 31 information for specific VR&E procedures.

-Use the bank's 9-digit routing number.
+You'll need your bank's 9-digit routing number.
 Your checking account's routing number is the first 9 digits on the lower left side of the check.
 For a savings account, ask your bank for the routing number and your account number.